polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/02 - Phosphorus Five pro and cons.md

 Phosphorus Five was created to allow for easily creating rich and interactive web apps, not social media hubs, stealing the hearts and minds of half the world.
-If you want to create _"the next Facebook"_, I wish you good luck, as I point you as far away from Phosphorus Five as I can possibly do ... ;)
+If you want to create _"the next Facebook"_, I wish you good luck, as I point you as far away from Phosphorus Five as I can possibly do ...

+> Hardware is cheap, developers not!